kyle116/code-one-day/README.md

 ```

 Lets break this down:
+- This represents the version of HTML we are working with which is HTML5
 ```html
 <!DOCTYPE html>
 ```

-> This represents the version of HTML we are working with which is HTML5
+- The head tag contains the document title, scripts, styles, meta information, and other resources that help the HTML look and behave as expected
 ```html
 <head>
     <meta charset="UTF-8">